 The concept of brothers separated at birth has been milked by the Hindi film industry in bygone decades but what Sabharwal does here is to take this duo-model, dust it off, pare down the melodrama, amp up the intensity, upgrade the intelligence and wow the audience.

-In Aurangzeb, he does not have the sparkling company of Parineeta Chopra as before, but the supporting actresses do not disappoint.
-Sasha Agha impresses with confident seductiveness and nubile appeal seguing into vulnerability, while Swara Bhaskar ,with brief screen-time, displays poignant emotion conveyed amidst smiles.
+In Aurangzeb, he does not have the sparkling company of Parineeta Chopra as he did in 'Ishaqzaade", but the supporting actresses here do not disappoint.
+Sasha Agha impresses with confident seductiveness and nubile appeal seguing into vulnerability.
+Swara Bhaskar with brief screen-time, displays poignant emotion conveyed amidst smiles.

 The director’s audacity needs to be commended for directly targetting the Gurgaon police.
-This real-life comparison is impossible to ignore and members of this force will be under greater scrutiny after Aurangzeb’s release.
-The cash bandied about in the story is gargantuan - Rs.30,000 crore is cited as the figure for a highway construction, 1% of which will be siphoned off by a criminal syndicate that plans to pave the way by taking care of obstructing villagers.
+This real-life comparison is impossible to ignore and members of this force will be under greater scrutiny (wikipedia citation : by whom?!) after Aurangzeb’s release.
+The cash bandied about in the story is gargantuan - Rs.30,000 crore ($4.5 billion) is cited as the figure for a highway construction, one per cent of which will be siphoned off by a criminal syndicate that plans to pave the way by taking care of obstructing villagers.

-Among senior artistes, Rishi Kapoor is given a well-developed character arc, and yes, he returns a competent performance, but I was expecting more from this admired veteran - a multi-layered richness or depth of emotion which I did not detect.
-His act is one step better than his villainous turn in Agneepath,but of all his performances I’ve seen, none match the impact of the frantic fibrillating husband he embodied in Khoj .
+Among senior artistes, Rishi Kapoor is given a well-developed character arc, and yes, he returns a competent performance, but I was expecting more from this admired veteran - a multi-layered richness or depth of emotion which is sadly absent.
+His act is one step better than his villainous turn in Agneepath, but of all his performances, none match the impact of the frantic fibrillating husband he embodied in "Khoj" .
 Jackie Shroff, as the Mafia boss, seems to have the stuffing knocked out of him right from the start ; even in charged scenes he is a bit too mellow for his own good or evil.

-Atul Sabharwal ,with his double-triumph of writing and directing, has shown that he is now part of the big leagues.
+Atul Sabharwal, with his double-triumph of writing and directing, has shown that he is now eligible to launch on to the big leagues.
 Industry watchers would no doubt have noted this.
-The question is whether the Indian film audience has the sense or taste or both to further reward this film with box office collections.
+The question is whether the Indian film audience has the sense or taste or both, to further reward this film with box office collections.